-11 F. Nothing in this Compact shall override a Member State's
+11 F. Nothing in this Compact shall override a Member State's 12 authority to accept a Licensee's participation in an Alternative

-15 in any Alternative Program.
+- 15 in any Alternative Program.

-16 G. Joint Investigations
+- 16 G. Joint Investigations

-17 In
+- 17 In

 18 1.
 In addition to the authority granted to a Member State by its